andrew/ultimate-awesome/README.md

 - [awesome-komodefi](https://github.com/KomodoPlatform/awesome-komodefi) - A curated list of Komodo DeFi Framework resources.
 - [awesome-foundation-model](https://github.com/Kyrie-Zhao/awesome-foundation-model) - Foundation Model for X and X for Foundation Model.
 - [hadoop-free-tutorials](https://github.com/labex-labs/hadoop-free-tutorials) - Practice Hadoop Free Tutorials | This repo collects 81 of free tutorials for Hadoop.
 Hadoop is a cornerstone of big data processing.
 This Skill Tree offers a systematic approach to learning the Hadoop ecosystem.
 Ideal for beginners, it provides a clear roadmap to understand distributed computing .
+- [linux-commands-cheat-sheet](https://github.com/labex-labs/linux-commands-cheat-sheet) - Linux Commands Cheat Sheet: A clean and minimal guide to 491 Linux commands.
 - [practice-web-development-programming-projects](https://github.com/labex-labs/practice-web-development-programming-projects) - Build real Web Development projects with 131 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.
 - [tia-conf-2019-startups](https://github.com/lakuapik/tia-conf-2019-startups) - Awesome-List of Startups at Tech In Asia Conference 2019.
 - [awesome-interface-agents](https://github.com/lectrician1/awesome-interface-agents) - List of AI tools that can interact with user interfaces.
-- [awesome-vibecoded-apps](https://github.com/levz0r/awesome-vibecoded-apps) - A curated list of awesome apps and projects built with vibe coding.
 - [awesome-neural-code-intelligence](https://github.com/Linyxus/awesome-neural-code-intelligence) - A curated list for awesome machine learning methods for neural code intelligence.
 - [awesome-prompt-engineering](https://github.com/lizhe2004/awesome-prompt-engineering) - Everything about prompt engineering.
 - [awesome-contrastive-learning-for-nlp](https://github.com/malteos/awesome-contrastive-learning-for-nlp) - A collection of papers about contrastive learning for natural language processing.